 “Ms. Aho, I understand you’ve outlined reasons you’d like a new attorney?” the judge asked almost gently.
 The same judge, I was surprised at his new tone.

-Before I could answer my attorney interrupted angrily, “Your Honor!
+Before I answered, my attorney interrupted angrily, “Your Honor!
 Ms. Aho has sent this document to the court without my permission!
-I’m outraged!
-It’s an affront!”
+I’m outraged!”

 Tim remained ignorant of everything.
 His dad had stopped visiting him long ago.
 Now Tim believed I had abandoned him also.
 Our letters and phone calls ended, he cried alone in his room, lonely, wondering where everyone was.